eclipse-threadx/getting-started/STMicroelectronics/B-L475E-IOT01A/readme.md

     ![Termite settings](media/termite-settings.png)

 1. Press the **Reset** button on the device.
 The button is black and is labeled on the device.
 1. In the **Termite** console, check the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.
-If a checkpoint value is missing or incorrect and you can't resolve the issue, see [Troubleshooting](#troubleshooting).

     |Checkpoint name|Output value|
     |---------------|-----|